 Perform a pelvic examination in all postpubertal females.
 During the rectal examination, the lower pelvis should be assessed for tenderness, bleeding, and masses.

-Elderly patients often fail ...
+Elderly patients often fail to ...